 There’s no single way to calculate happiness.
 Instead, it requires a combination of approaches.

-The most common method is the employee satisfaction index (ESI) – specifically Method 1 (succinct) or Method 2 (thorough).
-The appropriate method for you depends upon the size of your staff, the relative importance of employee satisfaction to your business, and the amount of time you’re able to devote to the procedure.
+The most common method is the employee satisfaction index (ESI).
+Whether you go for a light-touch or thorough approach to this will depend upon the size of your staff, the relative importance of employee satisfaction to your business, and the amount of time you’re able to devote to the procedure.

 But happiness will never be static: it ebbs and flows – a one-off index will not help you monitor and improve it for the long-term.
 So even once you get an accurate picture of how happy your employees are, you need to actually work out what people want.